ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 They want to be able to differentiate their services and create unique and compelling experiences for their customers and their employees.

-They are looking for the results that things like Agile,Lean Startup, and Open Source promise:
+They are looking for the results that things like Agile, Lean Startup, and Open Source promise.
+They want to:

-- They want to be able to make decisions faster
+- make decisions faster
 - bring products to market faster
-- Tighten the [OODA](https://en.wikipedia.org/wiki/OODA_loop) loop so they can act on feedback and pivot faster.
+- tighten the [OODA](https://en.wikipedia.org/wiki/OODA_loop) loop so they can act on feedback and pivot faster.

-They want to 'do Digital Transformation', as they are being told thats the way to evolve, in some cases survive.
+They want to 'do Digital Transformation', as they are being told thats the way to evolve, and in some cases, survive.

 ## Whats the trouble?